GaryMilne/Hubitat-RemoteBuilder/README.md

+See help files for more information:
+Remote Builder Help.pdf
-See Remote Builder Help.pdf file for information.
+Remote Builder SmartGrid Help.pdf